vicasas/cra-template-awesome/README.md

 With all the power of the Create React App `scripts`, plus the following we have created for you.

-> ⚠ We recommend that you do not use `npm run eject`.
+> ⚠ We recommend not using `npm run eject`.

 ### `npm run build:staging`

-It is used to `build` a solution that will be used directly on your test equipment or qa.
-It will take any settings that exist in the environment variables file `.env.staging`.
+Create a `build` for a staging or qa environment.
+It will take any settings that exist in the environment variables file `env.staging` or`.env`.

 ### `npm run build:development`

-It is used to `build` a solution that will be used directly on your dvelopment equipment.
-It will take any settings that exist in the environment variables file `.env.development`.
+Create a `build` for a development environment.
+It will take any settings that exist in the environment variables file `env.development` or`.env`.

-> What do I do to make a `build` in production? *-The default `npm run build` is still used, which will take the configurations that exist in the environment variables file` .env.production`.*
+> What do I do to make a `build` in production? _-The default `npm run build` is still used, which will take the configurations that exist in the environment variables file`.env.production` or `.env`._

 ### `npm run lint`